Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 1. Plain Old Trash

-Plastic is everywhere, even on those items you may not expect it to be.
-Milk cartons are lined with plastic, water bottles are handed out everywhere, and some products may even contain tiny plastic beads.
+Plastic today is found almost everywhere, even on items you least expect.
+Milk cartons are lined with it, water bottles are handed out everywhere, and some products may even contain tiny plastic beads.

-Every time one of these items gets thrown away or washed down a sink, the toxic pollutants have more of a chance to enter the environment and do harm.
+Now, any time one of these items gets thrown away or washed down a sink, the toxic pollutants have more chance to enter the environment and harm.

-Trash dumps and landfills are unfortunate major problems, as they allow pollutants to enter the ground and affect wildlife and groundwater for years to come.
+Unfortunately, trash dumps and landfills are major problems, as they allow pollutants to enter the ground and affect wildlife and groundwater for years.

 2. It is Overused

-3. Plastic takes 400 years and even more to Decompose
+3. Plastic Takes Over 400 Years to Decompose

 The chemical bonds that make-up plastics are strong and made to last.
 The decomposition rate of plastic typically ranges from 500 to 600 years, depending on the type.